Enhancing poultry traceability in Western Australia

 We have over 50 mixed poultry which we keep purely for our own purposes. eg meat, eggs, fertilising the land.
 We do not sell any of the poultry or eggs.
 Why do we need to register?

-JanetiB asked about 4 years ago
+JanetiB asked over 4 years ago

 Hi JanetiB, thanks for your question.